ibm-cloud-docs/EventStreams/scaling_capacity.md

     Review the Last Operation section of the output.
 The information will be continuously updated as the update proceeds.
 When the scale-up process has completed, the last operation information will indicate update succeeded or sync succeeded.

-    Rerun the command until success is indicated.
+    Run the command again until success is indicated.

 7. Verify the scaled-up capacity configuration using the {{site.data.keyword.messagehub}} CLI.